-- Providing assistance in the resolution of a tax dispute to an audit client might create a self-review threat when there is a risk that the results of the service will affect the accounting records or the financial statements on which the firm will express an opinion.
-Such a service might also create an advocacy threat. - 604.22 A1 In addition to those identified in paragraph 604.3 A2, factors that are relevant in identifying self-review or advocacy threats created by assisting an audit client in the resolution of tax disputes, and evaluating the level of such threats include: - The role management plays in the resolution of the dispute. - The extent to which the outcome of the dispute will have a material effect on the financial statements on which the firm will express an opinion. - Whether the firm or network firm provided the advice that is the subject of the tax dispute. - The extent to which the matter is supported by tax law or regulation, other precedent, or established practice. - Whether the proceedings are conducted in public.
+- 604.10 A1 Providing assistance in the resolution of tax disputes to an audit client might create a self-review or advocacy threat. - A tax dispute might reach a point when the tax authorities have notified an audit client that arguments on a particular issue have been rejected and either the tax authority or the client refers the matter for determination in a formal proceeding, for example, before a public tribunal or court. - 604.10 A3 In addition to paragraph 604.3 A2, factors that are relevant in evaluating the level of self-review or advocacy threats created by assisting an audit client in the resolution of tax disputes include: - The role management plays in the resolution of the dispute. - The extent to which the outcome of the dispute will have a material effect on the financial statements on which the firm will express an opinion. - Whether the advice that was provided is the subject of the tax dispute. - The extent to which the matter is supported by tax law or regulation, other precedent, or established practice. - Whether the proceedings are conducted in public.